Qula

-Qula (قولة) was a Palestinian village in the Ramle Subdistrict of Mandatory Palestine, located 15 km northeast of Ramla.
+Qula (قولة), also spelled and pronounced as Quliya, was a Palestinian village in the Ramle Subdistrict of Mandatory Palestine, located 15 km northeast of Ramla.
 Its residents had their origins in Jimzu, Ammuriya and other places.

 Palestinian commander Hasan Salama, and his son Ali Hassan Salameh (1940-1979) were from Qula.
 The village was depopulated during the 1948 Arab-Israeli War.

 Etymology

 The name Qula is of Aramaic origins. it is first documented in Crusader form as: Chola or Cola.

 History

 Crusader period

 During the twelfth century the Hospitallers established an administrative and collection centre in the village, comprising a tower and a vaulted structure.

 Ottoman period

 In 1596, Qula was part of the Ottoman Empire, nahiya (subdistrict) of al-Ramla under the Liwa of Gaza, with a population 69 Muslim households; an estimated population of 380.
 The villagers paid taxes on goats and beehives, and a press that was used for processing either olives or grapes, in addition of a fixed sum: a total of 6,650 akçe.

 In 1838, Kuleh was among the villages Edward Robinson noted from the top of the White Mosque, Ramla.

 In 1870, the French explorer Victor Guérin noted: "This village, located on a rocky hill, obviously replaced a small town or ancient village.
 There is a large building now divided into several private dwellings, built either by the Muslims or by the Christians at the time of the Crusades, with cut stones removed from old buildings.

 Besides, there is another construction, less extensive than the preceding one, but the lower courses of which are formed with much larger blocks, either flattened or cut into bosses, still serving at present as a tower, or defense tower.

 All the upper part is of a much more recent date.
 A small mosque is similarly built with materials of which at least half seem ancient.
 At the door in particular of this sanctuary the feet are decorated with moldings that seem to be pointing to a time before the Muslim invasion.
 Finally, near the village, a birket, (a pond), 18 paces by 12 wide, is probably not the work of the Arabs.
 It is partly dug in the rock and partly constructed of large polygonal blocks coated with thick cement."

 An Ottoman village list from about the same year, 1870, showed Kula with a population of 159, in 38 houses, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine (SWP) the village of Qula was described as being situated on a slope at the edge of a plain; its historical relics dating back to medieval times.
 The SWP also noted ancient remains.

 The village mosque stood approximately 10m east of the Crusader tower.
 It comprised a large vaulted iwan and a smaller room with an inscription above the entrance.